resilmesh2/CASM/README.md

 - redis:
   - host: url of Redis
   - port: port where Redis listens
+- isim:
+  - url: url of ISIM server
+- nmap_basic:
+  - targets: list of targets to scan
+  - arguments: arguments passed to nmap
+- nmap_topology:
+  - targets: list of targets to scan
+  - arguments: arguments passed to nmap

 When deploying CASM in an environment where endpoints for `temporal`, `neo4j`, and `redis` are not accessible using localhost, you should use names of containers instead of localhost.
 Names of containers